AnterCreeper/Basic-Shader/README.md

 A Basic Shaderpack on Minecraft for OpenGL.
 Offers High Quality & High Performance at the same time.
-This shader is in GNU License, more information in LICENSE.TXT You can create any BRANCHES,but you may not change the name.
+This shader is in GNU License, more information in LICENSE.TXT You can create any BRANCHES to improve our work,but you may not change the name.